-How to Completely Optimize Your Google My Business Listing
+Google My Business: How to Completely Optimize Your GMB Listing

 Customer Actions

-This section shows what customers did once they found your listing on Google.
+This section shows what customers did once they found your profile on Google.

-Total actions gives the total of the following types of actions that customers took on your listing:
+Total actions give the total of the following types of actions that customers took on your profile:

 - Visit your website.